hongphinguyen/caravan-player/readme.md

 #### And voila, Caravan Player is now ready to ride.

-##### OPTIONAL: Remember, every time you add a song to this folder, the song won't be updated automatically.
+##### OPTIONAL: Remember, every time you add a new song to the folder after the first install, the song won't be updated automatically.
 You can fix that by adding this to the project's package.json file:
 ```json
 "scripts": {
   "resync": "node ./node_modules/caravan-player/src/scripts/MetaFactoryRerun"